 That’s a wrap for this post!
-I’d like to extend a warm welcome and Happy New Year to my followers in social media.
-I’m glad you’re along for the fun!
+Next week we’ll continue information on hurricane preparedness and safety.
+A big ‘Thank You’ to my followers in social media.
 If you’re on Twitter, Tumblr, or Instagram, let’s connect!
-As for the COVID-19 pandemic, sport a spiffy mask as often as you can, practice good hand-washing hygiene, mind your social distancing, stay safe, and stay healthy!
-Here’s to a happier and healthier 2021!
+As for the COVID-19 pandemic, get vaccinated, sport a quality mask, practice good hand-washing hygiene, mind your social distancing, stay positive, and test negative!

 Media inquiries: email@example.com

 Please note: queries regarding marketing, promotions, sales schemes, prizes, or papers/research that have not been under & approved by scientific peer review will not be accepted.

 Copyright © 1998 – 2021 Tornado Quest, LLC